-When editing files used to configure applications or system utilities, it is important that you start nano with
+When editing files used to configure applications or system utilities, start nano with the

 nano -w /etc/mysql/my.cnf

-Opening nano in this manner will prevent it from wrapping lines that are too long to fit on your screen, which can create problems if config directives are saved across multiple lines.
+This flag will prevent nano from wrapping lines that are too long to fit on your screen, which can create problems if config directives are saved across multiple lines.